cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ## Security
 ![operator model](img/04_1_operator_model.png)

 Operators are intended to manage their state and configuration via the Kubernetes API server using the Custom Resource Definition.
 The subordinate API resources they manage (often pods running stateful applications) also have their lifecycle and supporting RBAC, services, etc. managed via the Kubernetes API.
-In some cases the operator will also interact with the application’s API across the network.
-All of these routes offer potential to compromise the operator and its resources, and should be protected in line with best practices laid out below.
+In some cases, the operator will also interact with the application’s API across the network.
+All of these routes offer the potential to compromise the operator and its resources and should be protected in line with best practices laid out below.

 ### Operator Developer
 Operator developers should be aware of the security risks an operator